-The prolonged lockdown caused severe effects on the quality of education provided and also slowed down the planned activities and reforms, such as early childhood education, addressing learning outcomes, new curriculum, rehabilitation works to improve efficiency, national scale-up of teachers’ performance standards, etc. This has resulted in growing learning gaps and the deprioritisation of education.
+The strikes and schools closures caused severe effects on the quality of education provided and also slowed down the planned activities and reforms, such as early childhood education, addressing learning outcomes, new curriculum, rehabilitation works to improve efficiency, national scale-up of teachers’ performance standards, etc. This has resulted in growing learning gaps and the deprioritisation of education.
+While there isn’t national evidence on the extent of learning losses in Lebanon as a result of nearly three school years of education disruption, regional evidence details substantial losses in math and reading skills proportional to the length of school closures.
 Many families who relied on daily wages have lost their jobs and rely on irregular incomes or send children to work to supplement meagre pay, putting children and their families in extremely stressful conditions.
-More children than ever are now reduced to eating one to two meals per day.

-UNHCR focuses on community interventions identifying out-of-school children and youth, providing counseling and awareness sessions and community-based solutions for those at risk of dropping out.
-It has set up support activities such as homework groups led by community volunteers, increased parental engagement through parent community groups, and assigned community volunteers to second shift schools to prevent violence and refer child protection cases and children at risk of dropping out to specialized agencies/ services, aiming at increased school retention.
+UNHCR focuses on community interventions that aim to ensure continuity for learning for refugee children.
+This is possible through identifying out-of-school children and youth, providing counseling and awareness sessions and community-based solutions for those at risk of dropping out.
+It is also made possible through the provision of retention support activities such as homework groups led by community volunteers, increased parental engagement through parent community groups, and assigned community volunteers to second shift schools to prevent violence and refer child protection cases and children at risk of dropping out to specialized agencies/ services, aiming at increased school retention.

-- Support to Out-Of-School Children and Youth: UNHCR is addressing the challenges of out-of-school refugee children, youth without prior learning, and school drop-outs through multiple means, including a standardized Basic Literacy and Numeracy Programme.
-In 2021, the programme supported 2,932 refugee children and 248 youth with foundational skills in literacy and numeracy.
-UNHCR also supported the enrolment of 274 out-of-learning youth (107 female and 167 male) in certified vocational training programmes with 17 training sessions delivered in the Bekaa and Mount Lebanon.
-As a result of the support provided, 59% of graduates found work in their field of training in 2021.
+Support to Out-Of-School Children and Youth: UNHCR is addressing the challenges of out-of-school refugee children, youth without prior learning, and school drop-outs through multiple means, including a standardized Basic Literacy and Numeracy Programme.
+In 2022, the programme supported 2,411 out-of-school children and 232 youth with foundational skills in literacy and numeracy.

-- Retention Support and Safe Learning Programmes: UNHCR supports refugee children’s access to safer learning environments and enhances community-based educational support that improves retention in formal and non-formal education programmes.
-In collaboration with partners, UNHCR created a safe learning environment for 3,713 refugee children and youth to learn and benefit from retention programs, including homework support and other catchup classes for children at primary and lower secondary age.
+Retention Support and Safe Learning Programmes: UNHCR supports refugee children’s access to safer learning environments and enhances community-based educational support that improves retention in formal and non-formal education programmes.
+In collaboration with partners, UNHCR created a safe learning environment for 6,393 refugee children and youth to learn and benefit from retention programs, including homework support and other catchup classes for children at primary and lower secondary age and targeted retention support including exams preparation.
 The latter supports refugee children and youth to recover learning losses and acquire numeracy, literacy, and life skills to either transition back to formal education or enter the labor market.
-In addition, UNHCR supported 347 Education Community Liaisons (ECL) in 320 schools.
+In addition, UNHCR supported 366 Education Community Liaisons (ECL) in 331 schools.
 The ECLs follow-up on refugee absenteeism in formal education, help mediate between children, parents and school management, and identify violence, bullying, and those with learning difficulties.
 All child protection incidents are referred via MEHE Child Protection National Policy Pathways for follow-up inside schools and to CP case management agencies for follow-up at the community level.

 Read our latest Education Fact Sheet in English.